wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 <td valign="top">[<a href="#successapiusagebyapplication">SuccessAPIUsageByApplication</a>]</td>
 <td>

-NOTE: This operations can only be invoked via using an on-prem key as the authentication header.
+NOTE: This operation can only be invoked via using an on-prem key as the authentication header.

 Returns a list of successful hit counts (i.e., 2xx response codes) within the specified time range for each API, grouped by each application.
 Optionally, you can configure the <code>successAPIUsageByAppFilter</code> parameter to further